 Advanced manufacturing in the enterprise promotes improving processes to build profits at scale.
-For multi-establishment businesses, business unit or firm-level decisions can be at odds with corporate-level initiatives and mandates.
+Business unit or firm-level decisions can be at odds with corporate-level initiatives and mandates for multi-establishment businesses.

-When evaluating strengths and weaknesses in a decentralized manner, you expect problems as aggregated data is used for decision making and corporate planning.
+When evaluating strengths and weaknesses decentralized, you expect problems as aggregated data is used for decision-making and corporate planning.
 Many people assume that these massive businesses have comprehensive cyber security capabilities to secure and protect their advanced manufacturing capacity.

 Enterprise manufacturers are still susceptible to cyber attacks.
-We will discuss some of the threats that enterprise manufacturing businesses are facing today.
-Can common enterprise security solutions meet corporate needs, or does leadership require additional focus to secure their large operations?
+We will discuss some of the threats that enterprise manufacturing businesses face today.
+Can common enterprise security solutions meet corporate needs, or does leadership require additional focus to secure large operations?
 Let’s find out.

 What is advanced manufacturing?

 Advanced manufacturing is the use of innovative technologies to improve processes and products.
 Over time, research and innovation lead to exciting developments that create new products and processes with cutting-edge technologies.

 Advanced manufacturing can include production activities that depend on information, automation, computation, software, sensing, and networking.
 These digital workflows require uptime and reliability to increase factory performance and product quality.